breez/breez-sdk-docs/src/guide/buy_btc.md

 This section of the Breez SDK documentation provides an example on purchasing Bitcoin using Moonpay as the provider.
 The example code snippet demonstrates how to initiate a Bitcoin purchase transaction using the Breez SDK.

+The SDK will generate a Bitcoin address and prepare a URL using the specified provider.
+The user needs to open the URL and proceed with the provider flow to buy the Bitcoin.

+Once the buy is completed, the provider will transfer the Bitcoin to the generated address and Breez SDK will add the received Bitcoin to the Lightning balance.

 <custom-tabs category="lang">

 <div slot="title">Rust</div>